-Although the penalty was not severe the first year (just $95), it gradually increased to 2.5% of household income for noncompliance.
+Although the prior penalty (lack of qualified medical coverage) was not severe the first year (just $95), it gradually increased to 2.5% of household income for noncompliance.
 A knowledgeable broker always kept you compliant, and also helped compare all Exchange plans that were offered on the State and Federal Marketplace.
 For persons that miss the Open Enrollment deadline (or choose not to obtain coverage), many low-cost options are offered, although out-of-pocket expenses are often higher than conventional plans.
 Limitations are are also common on plan duration, office visit and prescription drug copays, and covered preventative benefits.
+Network and non-network coverage are typically quite different.

 While we assume we will always be healthy, tomorrow is always an uncertainty, and a multitude of illnesses, sickness or an accident, could occur at any moment in time.
 Your coverage will give you preventive benefits and security, but first you must choose the policy that will meet your needs.
 And yes, that can be very challenging, considering how many reputable carriers offer coverage in most states.
 And of course, the Open Enrollment deadline must not be missed, which typically ends on January 15th, unless a "Special Enrollment Period" is available.